 - Includes Long, Medium and Short Tempo paces

 The effort level is just outside of your comfort zone—you can hear your breathing, but you're not gasping for air.
 If you can talk easily, you’re not in the tempo zone, and if you can’t talk at all, you’re above the zone.
 Tempos can be done as one long segment, multiple segements or in a negative split format.

-A negative split effort involves making each segment of a run faster than the previous segment (example: 4 mile negative split tempo, each mile will be faster than the previous mile).
+A negative split effort involves making each segment of a run faster than the previous segment (example: 4 mile negative split tempo, mile splits are 7:50, 7:42, 7:31, 7:19).
 When encountering hills a negative split often involves increasing the effort rather than achieving faster segments.
-Also refered to as a "Progressive Run"
+Also referred to as a "Progressive Run"